colindean/talks/make_python_devex/presentation.md

 COLIN:

-This solution is in active development, so some things might have changed since I last revised these remarks.
+This solution is in ongoing maintenance, so some things might have changed since I last revised these remarks.
 I'd love feedback and suggested improvements.

-I'm filling in for someone who was unable to make it today, so some of these slides or my notes may have some outdated information.
+Some of these slides or my notes may have some outdated information.

 <!--
 Please save your questions until the end.